Financial Support for MSIS Students

 SIS Scholarships

 The School of Information Sciences offers a number of competitive scholarships for both incoming and continuing students.
 The MSIS application offers an opportunity for incoming students to indicate interest in SIS scholarship and/or assistantship opportunities; additional application materials are not required.
-Start your application today as early as possible to be considered.
+Start your application as early as possible to be considered.

 Scholarships